himalalps/ics23-hw/hw4.md

 1. Write a **single** LC3 assembly instruction that copies the content of `R5` to `R4`.
 2. Write a **single** LC3 assembly instruction that clears the content of `R3`. (i.e. `R3 = 0`)
 3. Write **3** LC3 assembly instructions that does `R1=R6-R7`.
-    - You are ONLY allowed to change the value of R1.
+    - You are ONLY allowed to change the value of `R1`.
     - You may assume that the initial value of `R1` is 0.
 4. Write **3** LC3 assembly instructions that multiply the value at label `DATA` by 2. (`Mem[DATA] = Mem[DATA] * 2`)
-    - You are allowed to use one of the registers.
+    - You are ONLY allowed to change the value of `R1`.
     - You don't need to restore or clear the value of the register you used.
     - No need to consider overflow.
 5. Set condition codes based on the value of `R1` using only **one** LC-3 instruction.